kwel999/K_Amino/README.md

 k_amino is unofficial client for [Aminoapps](https://aminoapps.com/) API in Python.

 ## Installation
-You can use either `python3 setup.py install` or `pip3 install k_amino` to install.
+You can use either `python3 setup.py install` or `pip3 install k_amino.py` to install.
 This module is tested on Python 3.9+.

 ## Contributing
 k_amino is open source module, anyone can contribute.
 Please see the [Github Repository](https://github.com/Kwel999/k_amino)